 It had started as an abstract gesture of a face, angular and canine, but had slowly headed toward something more concrete.
 Not realistic, but perhaps something from a comic.
 Hard-edged lines, but true to form with no liberties taken.

-Aurora as seen from the bar, cheek on fist, staring out of frame.
+Aurora at her table as seen from the espresso machine, cheek on fist, staring out of frame.
 The shape of her muzzle, the tilt of her ears, both familiar and new.

 My brush-strokes are confident.
 Black and red, no need for another color.

 "Season's winding down."